tadhglewis/issue-status/README.md

 - The `logo` field accepts a image URL and is used in the status page header.
 Ensure the image size is correct
 - The `name` field is used when no `logo` is provided and is used in the status page header.
 This will be used in the img alt attribute if a logo is provided

+### Update

+[This guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) should bring you through the steps of syncing your forked version of this repository.
+Ensure you have made a backup of your configurations as these may be overridden

 ### Limitations